-Musa Cerantonio [29] is an Australian Islamist preacher who has inspired numerous foreign fighters to join jihadist groups in Syria.
+Musa Cerantonio is an Australian Islamist preacher who has inspired numerous foreign fighters to join jihadist groups in Syria.
 Australian intelligence reportedly believes Cerantonio to be among the top three most important jihadist preachers in the world.
 According to the International Centre for the Study of Radicalisation (ICSR), Cerantonio is "an outspoken cheerleader for ISIS" and one of two English-speaking "spiritual authorities" influencing Westerners to fight abroad.
 Cerantonio used social media to correspond with ISIS foreign fighters, call for the assassination of U.S. leaders, and praise foreign fighters in Syria.
 He also briefly had an English-language television show called "Ask the Sheikh," in which he answered questions on sharia (Islamic law) from viewers around the world.
 The show aired on a Saudi satellite station.
-(Sources: Herald Sun [30], International Centre for the Study of Radicalisation [31], Sydney Morning Herald [32], Guardian [33], MEMRI [34])
+(Sources: Herald Sun, International Centre for the Study of Radicalisation, Sydney Morning Herald, Guardian, MEMRI)

 Born Robert Cerantonio to an Irish-Catholic family, Cerantonio converted to Islam when he was 17 years old.
 He moved to the Philippines in 2013 where he used YouTube to call for jihad and praise ISIS, according to the Philippine police who deported Cerantonio in July 2014.
 Australian authorities have called Cerantonio's social media posts "offensive and disturbing" but said they do not violate Australian law.
 His Twitter and Facebook accounts have been shut down but many of his videos remain on YouTube.
-(Sources: Daily Mail [35], Herald Sun [36], Associated Press [37], Reuters [38])
+(Sources: Daily Mail, Herald Sun, Associated Press, Reuters)

 Cerantonio and four others were arrested in Australia in May 2016 while allegedly attempting to sail to Indonesia.
 According to Australian federal police, they intended to continue on to Syria to join ISIS.
-Arrested with Cerantonio were Kadir Kaya, Shayden Thorne, and two unnamed men.
+Arrested with Cerantonio were Kadir Kaya, Shayden Thorne, Paul James Dacre, and Antonino Granata.
 All five had previously had their passports revoked.
 They were each charged with one count of making preparations for incursions into foreign countries for the purpose of engaging in hostile activities.
 The charge carries a maximum sentence of life in prison.
-(Sources: Guardian [39], Guardian [40], Telegraph [41])
+Later that month, police arrested Kaya's older brother, Murat Kaya.
+The elder Kaya had planned to travel to Syria with the others but pulled out prior to their departure.
+(Sources: Guardian, Guardian, Telegraph, Anadolu Agency)